Maria Prokofieva was born in Minsk, Belarus.

 Maria’s recording of Borodin’s “Little Suite” was featured in the poetry film “The world of yesterday” (“De Wereld van Gisteren” 2016) by Kevin D’heedene.

 In 2018 Maria formed a 4-hands “Prokofievs Piano Duo” with her mother Elena.
-The following year the family duo became laureates of three International Music competitions and performed at the Concertgebouw in Amsterdam.
+The following years the family duo became laureates of six International Music competitions (five 1st prizes) and performed at the Concertgebouw in Amsterdam.

 Maria resides in Leiden, The Netherlands.